-Dreaming of founding a billion-dollar startup and looking for information on how to raise funding?
+Dreaming of founding a billion-dollar startup and looking for information on how to raise funding, searching for startup fundraising consulting?
 You've come to the right place!
-We'll try to show the intricacies of raising capital, explain what is the most important for investors, reveal what mistakes to avoid and find help, such as professional fundraising services, to gain resources for a dream product.
+As experts in startup consulting we'll try to show the intricacies of raising capital, explain what is the most important for investors, reveal what mistakes to avoid and find help, such as professional fundraising services, to gain resources for a dream product.

 Global situation and fundraising